Mosco-convergence of Cheeger energies on varying spaces satisfying curvature dimension conditions: Preliminaries

 We recall here some basic facts about convergence of metric measure structures \cite{Gromov07} (see also \cite{Sturm06I}, here we follow the extrinsic approach described in \cite{GMS15}).
 A pointed metric measure space is a quadruple $\Xdmx$, where $\Xdm$ is a metric measure space and $x \in \X$.
-Also, set $\bar{\N}:=\N\cup\{\infty\}$. \begin{definition}[pmGH-convergence] Let $\Xdmxn$, $n \in \bar{\N}$, be a sequence of pointed metric measure spaces.
-We say that that $\Xdmxn$ \emph{pointed-measure Gromov Hausdorff-converges} (pmGH-converges for short) to $\Xdmxinf$ provided there exists a complete and separable metric measure space $(\Z,\sfd)$, called \emph{realization}, and isometric embeddings
+Also, set $\bar{\N}:=\N\cup\{\infty\}$. \begin{definition}[pmG-convergence] Let $\Xdmxn$, $n \in \bar{\N}$, be a sequence of pointed metric measure spaces.
+We say that that $\Xdmxn$ \emph{pointed measured Gromov converges} (pmG-converges for short) to $\Xdmxinf$ provided there exists a complete and separable metric measure space $(\Z,\sfd)$, called \emph{realization}, and isometric embeddings

 such that $(\iota_n)(x_n) \to \iota_\infty(x_\infty)$ and